Skip to main content

 client.walletAuthentication, wallet selection, signing, signature verification, ID tokens, and transactions.

-client.indexerToken balance reads.
+client.indexerToken balance and transaction history reads.

 client.sessionCompleted wallet-session state restored from Android-backed storage.